 A client might just suddenly stretch their legs as you are serving in a hurry, resulting in you tumbling and falling.
 If you wear an open-toe shoe at that time you are likely to damage your nails causing serious pain.
 As waitresses you will always be on your toes, running from the kitchen to the tables and vice versa.
 Chances of getting hit by swinging doors and corners around the restaurants while working in a hurry are inescapable.
 A pair of open-toe shoes will certainly protect you from bumping into a wall or getting hit by moving customers and restaurant doors.

 Certainly, a pair of shoes that has good grip and is snug on your feet, because you might work for a long shift.
 You must be comfortable from head to toe, it’s super important.
 Get a shoe that protects every bit of your feet from unwanted splashes and falling objects.

 Just don’t wear open-toe shoes at work.
 They are not safe enough in the line of service.
-You must protect your feet at all cost as you serve the precious customers.
+You must protect your feet at all costs as you serve precious customers.
 So, if you ask, can waitresses wear open-toe shoes?